 ---|

 Killer Art: A Bruce Westman Novelby C.L.
-ThomasPublish: May 15, 2025 Series: The Bruce Westman seriesThriller Suspense Mystery |
+ThomasPublish: May 15, 2025Series: The Bruce Westman seriesThriller Suspense Mystery |

 The Hollow: A Bruce Westman Novelby C.L.
 ThomasPublish: Nov 18, 2022Series: The Bruce Westman seriesCrime Fiction Thriller Suspense Mystery |

 “The Hollow” was published with Dark Ink Publishing.
-Can you share a bit about the book’s premise and what readers can expect?In Book 1, The Hollow, Bruce, a former Iraqi war Veteran with PTSD, is chasing a serial killer across Connecticut with his brother, Jeffery, a police detective with the Manchester Police Department.
+Can you share a bit about the book’s premise and what readers can expect?In Book 1, The Hollow, Bruce, a former Iraqi war Veteran with PTSD, is chasing a serial killer across Connecticut with his brother, Jeffery Westman, a police detective with the Manchester Police Department.
 The Hollow is a thriller/suspense story along the lines of James Patterson and David Baldacci.
 The reader can expect a fast-paced story with many twists laced throughout.

-Your second and third books in the series are on the way—can you give us a sneak peek into what’s next?Agent Jerrod Shelby, an FBI agent we meet in book one hires Bruce on the side to assist with a killer stalking prostitutes in an area of the Bronx called Hunts Point.
-With the assistance of a street walker named Laurie, Bruce races against the clock to stop the Rosary Killer.
+Your second and third books in the series are on the way—can you give us a sneak peek into what’s next?In book 2, Agent Jerrod Shelby, an FBI agent we met in book one, hires Bruce on the side to assist with a killer stalking prostitutes in an area of the Bronx called Hunts Point.
+With the assistance of a street walker named Laurie, Bruce races against the clock to stop the Rosary Killer from leaving a path of mutilated bodies across New York City.

 In book 3, Missing, Bruce is hired by the dying mother of a girl who has been missing for sixteen years.
 The story, that begins in Connecticut, travels halfway across the country to Houston, Texas.
 Bruce is assisted by Laurie from book 2 as she escorts him through the dirty underworld of human trafficking.

 Do you consider “The Hollow” a standalone novel, or is it essential to read the series in order?I believe the Hollow is a necessary read to get to know Bruce Westman and his pain.
 Deep down, Bruce is a broken and damaged person suffering guilt and trauma from his life experiences.
 As an avid reader I always wanted to know what happened next in any story I read.
 As a writer I am the same way.
+When I started the Hollow, I thought it was just a one shot story but even before I finished, I wanted to know what came next for Bruce Westman.
+It is my hope as a writer that I can cause that same reaction in the people reading my stories.

 Are any of the characters in your books inspired by real-life people you encountered in your law enforcement career?Yes and No. I use the idea of people I know or have seen and create something new.
 Places and people are woven throughout the stories but only my imagination of them, not who they really are.

 How has been your experience working with AllAuthor?I have nothing but good things to say about working with AllAuthor.
 I enjoy the cover of the month contest.
 The Hollow did well, making it into the final round.
 I didn't win but the experience was a good one.
+I love learning about other authors and the stories they tell.
+I love that they provided me the opportunity to sit down and do this interview.

 Have brimming questions to ask author C.L.
 Thomas?
 Ask whatever you like, but keep it appropriate.